Collaborative and parametric insurance on the Ethereum blockchain

-A smart contract defines a system whose state evolves based on the actions of blockchain users.
-In our parametric insurance example, these users include the contract owner, the surplus providers, and the policyholders (see \cref{ssec:roles}).
-Participants interact with the smart contract through functions that modify the state of the system.
-The remainder of this section describes each possible action and its impact on the stochastic processes introduced in \cref{ssec:mathematical_framework}.
+The state of a smart contract changes according to the actions of blockchain users.
+In our parametric insurance example, these users include the contract owner, surplus providers, and policyholders (see \cref{ssec:roles}).
+Participants interact with the smart contract through specific functions, known as methods, which modify the system's state.
+The remainder of this section describes each possible action and its impact on the stochastic processes introduced thus far.

-\subsection{Funding the contract}
+\subsubsection{Funding the contract}

-Assume that an investor transfers $x$ ETH to the contract at time $t > 0$.
-Both the balance of the contract and the surplus increase as follows:
+Assume that an investor transfers \( x \) \text{ETH} to the contract at time \( t > 0 \).
+As a result, both the balance and the surplus of the contract increase as follows: